 We are of nature, relax, feel everything around you.
 Take a breath and assess what is moving about.
 When you label possible solutions as unnatural, it means having placed limitations on defining the situation.
 This, in turn, makes it harder to act.

 Does Taoism ever advocate perceiving a crisis as something that should be intervened upon?
 (For example: calling crisis intervention workers).
 Put another way: how do you think Lao Tzu would act (or not act) in a period of personal crisis/stress?

 Therefore Lao Tzu would shrug his shoulders and continue what ever he was doing.
-Since stated in this way: it’s a mind game and not reality.
-Now if something were actually happening in front of Lao Tzu: then he would assess the situation and then would move along a path that flows from acceptance…
+As stated in this way: it’s a mind game and not reality.
+Now if something were happening in front of Lao Tzu: then he would assess the situation and then would move along a path that flows from acceptance.

 Live in peace and know everything sorts itself out, as we are all of the Tao.